ALMSIVI/novel-tools-py/README.md

 1. Split the source file into individual volume directories, and chapter files within these directories. (**split**)
 2. Manually inspect the individual volumes and chapters for any errors.
 This avoids the problem of editing a large text file, which many text editors have trouble reading
 3. Recreate a "structure file" from the volume and chapter files. (**struct_dir**)
 4. Manually inspect the structure file for any inconsistencies, and modify them as needed.
-If a book contains irregular volumes/chapters, the order of them might be lost during splitting (as they are not indexed).
+If a book contains special volumes/chapters, the order of them might be lost during splitting (as they are not indexed).
 In this case, you might need to rearrange the order of such titles.
 5. Use the structure file and the files, reconstruct a formatted file. (**create_dir**)

 An optional step is to create a metadata json file for your book, and include some of these metadata within the book.